joshmarinacci/webxr-workshops/physics/README.md

 ![dynamic image](images/cube-falling.png)

 Now turn on debugging so we can see what's going on.
-Set debug:true on the physics
+Set debug:true on the physics.
+This will draw outlines around every object with physics enabled.

 ```
 <a-scene